 On average across ICILS 2018 countries, almost two-thirds of teachers who presented information through direct class instruction reported often or always using ICT (64%) (Table 6.23).
 Between a third and a half of those teachers often or always made use of ICT when communicating with parents or guardians about students' learning (45%), when supporting student-led whole-class group discussions and presentations (43%), when providing remedial or enrichment support to individuals or groups of students (40%), when supporting inquiry learning (40%), and when assessing students' learning through tests (38%).
-Less than a third of teachers reported more frequent use of ICT when providing feedback to students on their work (32%), when supporting collaboration among students (31%), and when mediating communication between students and experts or external mentors (26%).
+Less than a third of teachers reported more frequent use of ICT when providing feedback to students on their work (32%), when supporting collaboration among students (26%).